jkells/nagios-plugin-ntbackup/README.md

 Configuration
 -------------
-* Update the BACKUP_DIRECTORY constant in check_nt_backup.rb to point to the NTBackup log directory.
+* Update the BACKUP_DIRECTORY constant in check_nt_backup_config.rb to point to the NTBackup log directory.
 This directory is in the user profile of the user account that runs NTBackup.
 * If you don't run backups every night you may need to adjust the MAX_AGE constant in the script.
 * The MAX_AGE array specifies a different number of hours for each day.
 This is in case you don't run